Why You Should Hire an Outsourced CFO

 You want to hire an expert, but can’t afford the salary.
 Outsourced CFOs are experts with proven success at many different companies.
 You’ll get access to their tried-and-true ideas, without having to pay salary or benefits.
 Just pay for the time you need, when you need it.

 You only need a few hours a month.
 Outsourced CFOs can work on a part time or project basis, which means no more paying for unused hours.
-Even better, outsourced CFOs are experts and have worked as CFO on several different companies, so they’ll likely be able to get the job done in even less time than someone with less experience.
+Even better, outsourced CFOs are experts and have worked as CFOs for several different companies, so they’ll likely be able to get the job done in even less time than someone with less experience.

 You’re looking to hire a full time CFO, but need help in the meantime.
 Outsourced CFOs can pinch hit for a short period of time, keeping the financials up to date, assisting with planning and modeling, and managing the financial function so you’re free to focus on choosing the right candidate.
 Even better, they’ll help make the transition even smoother once you’ve found the right person for the job.